 Water heaters are an essential element in every home.
-We rely on water heaters to heat our water for almost every water function – cooking, cleaning, bathing, showering, laundry, etc. For years, the primary type of water heater used was the traditional standing tank water heater.
+We rely on water heaters to heat our water for almost every water function – cooking, cleaning, bathing, showering, laundry, etc. For years, the traditional standing tank water heater was the primary type of water heater.

-In more recent years, tankless water heaters have become very prominent as a sufficient water heater option.
+In more recent years, tankless water heaters have become very prominent as a good water heater option.
 So the question is, which type of water heater should you get in your home?
-Go with the standard traditional water heater or make the change to a tankless water heater?
+Go with the traditional water heater or change to a tankless water heater?

 Differences Between Tank vs Tankless Water Heaters

-Traditional water heaters and tankless water heaters essentially perform the same function – heating your water.
-However, they perform the function in different manners, and each has its own positive and negative attributes.
+Traditional and tankless water heaters perform the same function – heating your water.
+However, they perform the function differently, each having its own positive and negative attributes.

 Let’s break it down by each type of water heater.